Torah reading: The first Aliyah

-At this point, if the oleh has recently been in danger of death (such as serious sickness or surgery or a journey on a boat (which some extend to an airplane flight) or captivity), they will add the Birkhat HaGomel – a blessing of thanks to God "who has dealt kindly with me".
-The officiant may add a benediction for the oleh's good health, and there are some other blessings that may be added depending on the situation.
-The oleh will kiss the scroll again, and may shake hands with the oleh of the previous portion, who now returns to their seat, and if there is another portion to be read, the oleh steps aside for the next oleh, stands beside the desk while the next oleh reads their portion, sometimes shakes their hand and offers felicitation, thanks the officiant and the actual scroll reader for the honor they have received, and then returns to their seat – but slowly, as if reluctant to leave the scroll, and probably will pause on the way to accept the felicitations of various members of the congregation.

-In North America, and elsewhere, many congregations extend the honor of an aliyah to visitors or new members, to members who have recently attained a major life event, and to the relatives of the bar/bat mitzvah child.
-Refusing an aliyah is regarded as an insult to the Torah itself.
-It would be desirable that anyone who might expect such an honor would rehearse these blessings beforehand in order to do a creditable performance when the occasion occurs.

 Gelila

 After the reading, if the Torah is not in a wooden case, the Golel ("roller") performs Gelila ("rolling up"), then binds the Torah with a sash and replaces the Torah's cover.
 This honor is sometimes given to a child under Bar Mitzvah age.

 Maftir

-On days when a haftarah is read (see Haftarah below), there is a final aliyah after the kaddish, called maftir.
+On days when a haftara is read, there is a final aliyah after the kaddish, called maftir.
 The person called to that aliyah, as well, is known as "the maftir."
 On holidays, maftir is read from the Torah verses describing the sacrifices brought in the Temple in Jerusalem on that particular holiday.
 In progressive synagogues alternative readings are read.
 On a regular Sabbath that does not have a special Maftir, the maftir is a repetition of the last few verses of the parsha.

-When the Torah is read on Tisha Bav in the morning, on the afternoon of a fast day, and on Yom Kippur afternoon, the third aliyah is considered the maftir, and is followed immediately by the haftarah.
+When the Torah is read on Tisha Bav in the morning, on the afternoon of a fast day, and on Yom Kippur afternoon, the third aliyah is considered the maftir, and is followed immediately by the haftara.